 There’s more to choosing an office printer than picking one with the lowest price tag or the most features.
 The underlying technology behind your printer of choice also matters.
-When choosing a new printer for your office, one of the first choices you’ll need to make is whether to purchase a laser printer or an inkjet printer.
+Between laser VS inkjet for a new printer for your office, one of the first choices you’ll need to make is whether to purchase a laser printer or an inkjet printer.

 There are plenty of good reasons why the laser printer is a mainstay in most large offices.
 Laser printers are specifically designed to print large volumes of documents, whether they’re black and white or color.
 Laser printers can also print documents faster than inkjet printers—a welcome benefit when working under tight deadlines.
 For black and white documents, laser printers are also capable of producing sharper text on ordinary office paper.
 The toner cartridges used by laser printers not only offer more pages than inkjet cartridges, but they also have a longer shelf life.